 Staff

-Phil Moore: Centre Manager
+David Bristow: Centre Manager

 manager@ldhas.org.uk

 David was born in Morecambe, and grew up in the northern seaside resort of the 60’s and 70’s, soon to be home to the new Eden Project.
 As the charity’s Finance Administrator, David feels he has found a home in the LDHAS team of staff and volunteers supporting the homeless and vulnerably housed in Lancaster and the surrounding district.
 Although the main purpose of the role is dealing with the charity’s finances and administration, the team share duties and ‘muck in’ to help each other.
+David became Centre Manager in January 2026 and also deals with the Finance management.
+When not at the centre, David’s main passion is music.

 Trustees